apache/spark/IMAGES.rst

 We workaround it in the way that always when we build the image we build a very small image manifest containing randomly generated UUID and push it to registry together with the main CI image.
 The tag for the manifest image reflects the image it refers to with added ``-manifest`` suffix.
-The manifest image for ``apache/airflow:master-python3.6-ci`` is named ``apache/airflow:master-python3.6-ci-manifest``.
+The manifest image for ``apache/airflow:main-python3.6-ci`` is named ``apache/airflow:main-python3.6-ci-manifest``.

 The image is quickly pulled (it is really, really small) when important files change and the content of the randomly generated UUID is compared with the one in our image.
-If the contents are different this means that the user should rebase to latest master and rebuild the image with pulling the image from the repo as this will likely be faster than rebuilding the image locally.
+If the contents are different this means that the user should rebase to latest main and rebuild the image with pulling the image from the repo as this will likely be faster than rebuilding the image locally.

 The random UUID is generated right after pre-cached pip install is run - and usually it means that